Rural Homes

 We are not young and fit any more and not able to respond in the way we’d like to, were trying to be supportive landlords, you know, supportive- maintaining a safe environment for people.

-The multifaceted challenges facing rural landlords in Argyll and Bute paint a picture of a sector under significant strain.
-From maintenance difficulties and skilled labor shortages to regulatory pressures and economic constraints, landlords are grappling with a complex array of issues that threaten the viability of their investments and, by extension, the availability of private rented accommodation in rural areas.
+The overlapping challenges facing rural landlords in Argyll and Bute point to a sector under real strain.
+Maintenance difficulties, trade shortages, regulatory pressure, and thin economic margins are all squeezing landlords.
+This threatens their investments and, by extension, the supply of private rented housing in rural areas.

 Legislative Environment and Government Understanding

-The report highlights a significant disconnect between landlords and policymakers.
-Sixty-two percent of surveyed landlords believe the current legislative environment does not support PRS investment.
-Furthermore, 74% assert that the Scottish Government lacks understanding of the challenges faced by rural landlords.
+The report shows a clear disconnect between landlords and policymakers.
+62% of surveyed landlords believe the current legislative environment does not support PRS investment.
+74% say the Scottish Government does not understand the challenges rural landlords face.

 Key Challenges Identified:

-• Skilled Labor Shortage: The scarcity of tradespeople in rural areas leads to increased costs and delays in essential repairs and compliance work.
+• Skilled Labor Shortage: Too few tradespeople in rural areas drives up costs and delays repairs and compliance work.

-• Rural Infrastructure: Transportation limitations and access to services present additional obstacles for rural landlords and tenants.
+• Rural Infrastructure: Transport limitations and poor access to services create further obstacles for both landlords and tenants.

 Sector Stability Concerns

-The report’s most alarming finding is that 33% of landlords intend to sell some or all of their properties.
-This potential exodus could significantly impact rural housing availability.
-Landlords cite the cumulative effect of legislation, rent control measures, and increased costs as primary motivators for market exit.
+The report’s most alarming finding is that 33% of landlords plan to sell some or all of their properties.
+This potential exit could seriously reduce rural housing supply.
+Landlords point to the accumulated weight of legislation, rent controls, and rising costs as their main reasons for getting out.

 Recommendations